Promoting respect for bats and their place in the environment

 She has an intuitive understanding of orphaned and injured bats, backed by long years of vet tech experience and a heart as big as the moon, making her one of the best bat rehabilitators anywhere.
 We are proud to call her one of us!

-Kyndal is a sophmore at the University of Texas and taking a heavy course load in their College of Biological Sciences.
-Genetics and Bio-Statistics will serve her well in her career in bat work.
+Kyndal will be a senior this year at the University of Texas and will be taking a heavy course load in their College of Biological Sciences.

 We love having her as part of the team!